 I always love catching up with friends and I got to see a number of them during my time in Malta and London.
 One of my best friends Megz and her boyfriend Josh joined me in Malta for a few days followed by another travel friend, Kathryn, who I met in Alaska, coming out for the second half of my time in the island nation.

-In London I got to see a few friends that I haven’t seen in nearly five years and even met a new friend who I hung out with a couple of times.
-It was a great month for socialising.
+In London, I got to see a few friends that I haven’t seen in nearly five years and even met a new friend who I hung out with a couple of times.
+It was a great month for socializing.

 I miss swimming in the sea – it’s not something I get to do so often now I am based in Colorado for a lot of the year – so it was so amazing to swim every day during my time in Malta, often multiple times a day.

 Malta is known for having some of the clearest water in Europe and it is also rather cold which was perfect to cool us down in the super hot temperatures.
 I think swimming in natural bodies of water is healing to the mind and body and I definitely felt good after all the swimming I did in Malta.
 The stress just melted away.

 I loved the little town of Marsalforn on the island of Gozo – in fact it was my favorite place in Malta.
 Marsalforn is a fishing village turned low-key resort town and has a little beach, a handful of seaside restaurants and a rocky coastline with lots of little coves that are perfect for swimming.
 It was the perfect place to relax for a few days, the pace was just slower there.